shaefelinger/codepedia/src/JS4web/dom manipulation.md

 mainHeading.style.cssText = 'color: blue; background-color: orange; font-size: 3.5em';
 ```

-you write the CSS styles just as you would in a stylesheet; so you write `font-size` rather than `fontSize`.
+write the CSS styles just as you would in a stylesheet; so you write `font-size` rather than `fontSize`.

 - https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/cssText